All posts

 The Verbiflow teamBy The Verbiflow team

 HeyReach is a good pure-LinkedIn sequencer.
-The question this post answers is when LinkedIn-only is the right unit of outbound, and when it stops being.
-Verbiflow runs LinkedIn-only just as cleanly when that’s the right shape, so this isn’t a feature comparison.
-It’s about where that setup breaks.
+There are real setups where LinkedIn-only is the right call, and we’ll cover those first.
+Verbiflow runs LinkedIn-only just as cleanly when that’s the shape you want, so the rest of this post is mostly about the point where that setup stops paying off.

 Where HeyReach wins